Movie Review: “The Lost City of Z”

 Sienna Miller (+5pts)

-Pro - Charlie Hunnam (+6pts)
+Pro: Charlie Hunnam (+6pts)

-Con - Felt Long (-5pts)
+Con: Felt Long (-5pts)

-Pro - Sienna Miller (+5pts)
+Pro: Sienna Miller (+5pts)

 The actress that played Nina Fawcett (Percy's wife) was very important.
 While I believed that Percy wanted to be home with his family, the actress playing Nina had to keep the audience wanting to see more.
-Otherwise the film would risk boring the audience whenever Charlie Hunnam was not in a jungle.
+Otherwise the movie would risk boring the audience whenever Charlie Hunnam was not in a jungle.
 The actress playing the wife was Sienna Miller and I thought she nailed this role.
-She dealt with things like fear and insecurity but she did so while coming across as strong and independent.
+She dealt with things like fear and insecurity, but she did so while simultaneously coming across as strong and independent.

-Con - Ending (-5pts)
+Con: Ending (-5pts)

 I was not a fan of the end of this movie.
-I have no intention of giving the ending away since that would be a huge spoiler, but I found the ending of this movie to be very anti-climactic and unsatisfactory.
-I can see why the filmmakers decided to end it this way but I did not think this ending worked for this story in a movie format.
-I do not want to say anything more about it, but you will know what I mean if you watch this movie.
+I have no intention of giving that ending away, since that would be a huge spoiler, but I found the ending of this movie to be very anti-climactic and unsatisfactory.
+I can see why the filmmakers decided to end it this way, but I did not think it made for a very good ending for a movie.
+I do not want to say anything more about it, but just know that it felt like a disappointment, and I am confident you will agree if you see the movie.

-Pro - Exploration (+10pts)
+Pro: Exploration (+10pts)

-Con - Focus (-4pts)
+Con: Focus (-4pts)

-Rating: B- (82pts)
+Grade: B- (82pts)

-Gun to my head, I would say this is a good movie but it has its issues and could have been a lot better.
-I thought this movie felt long and it did not know what it wanted to be.
-It tried to focus on finding the city while focusing on what an obsession can do to a man and his life but I did not think it was executed well.
+Gun to my head, I would say this was a decent movie, but it had its issues and could have been a lot better than it was.
+I thought it felt unnecessarily long and drawn out, and it did not feel like the filmmakers knew what they wanted this movie to be.
+They tried to focus on Percy finding the city, while focusing on what an obsession like the one he experienced can do to a man and his life.
+Unfortunately, I did not think the filmmakers executed these two elements of the story well.
 The highlights of this movie were its visuals and its lead actors.